Identification of Treatment Effects under Limited Exogenous Variation: Introduction

 \section{Introduction}

 Nonseparable and/or multidimensional heterogeneity is important.
-It is present in discrete choice models as in McFadden (1973) and Hausman and Wise (1978).
-Multidimensional heterogeneity in demand functions allows price and income elasticities to vary over individuals in unrestricted ways, e.g., Hausman and Newey (2016) and Kitamura and Stoye (2016).
+It is present in discrete choice models as in \citet{McF1973} and \citet{HW1978}.
+Multidimensional heterogeneity in demand functions allows price and income elasticities to vary over individuals in unrestricted ways, e.g., \citet{HN2016} and \citet{KS2018}.
 It allows general variation in production technologies.
 Treatment effects that vary across individuals require intercept and slope heterogeneity.

 Endogeneity is often a problem in these models because we are interested in the effect of an observed choice, or treatment variable on an outcome and the choice or treatment variable is correlated with heterogeneity.
 Control variables provide an important means of controlling for endogeneity with multidimensional heterogeneity.
 A control variable is an observed or estimable variable that makes heterogeneity and treatment independent when it is conditioned on.
-Observed covariates serve as control variables for treatment effects (Rosenbaum and Rubin, 1983).
-The conditional cumulative distribution function (CDF) of a choice variable given an instrument can serve as a control variable in triangular economic models (Imbens and Newey, 2009).
+The conditional cumulative distribution function (CDF) of a choice variable given an instrument can serve as a control variable in triangular models (\citet{Imbens Newey 2009}).

-In fully nonparametric, nonseparable models identification of average or quantile treatment effects requires a full support condition, that the support of the control variable conditional on the treatment variable is equal to the marginal support of the control variable.
-This restriction is often not satisfied in practice; e.g., see Imbens and Newey (2009) for Engel curves.
-In triangular models the full support cannot hold when all instruments are discrete and the treatment variable is continuous.
+In fully nonparametric and nonseparable models, identification of average or quantile treatment effects requires a full support condition, that the support of the control variable conditional on the treatment variable is equal to the marginal support of the control variable.
+This restriction is often not satisfied in practice; e.g., see \citet{Imbens Newey 2009} for Engel curves.
+In triangular models the full support condition cannot hold when all instruments are discrete and the treatment variable is continuous.